cristianpark/raspberrypi-data-assets-management/README.md

 Ideas/Tasks:
 * Choose a name for the project.
+* The main pain point I want to address by this initiative is to better organize my data assets, as well as keep a clear picture of the backup strategy of the important datasets, keep the goal in mind!.
 * Design a DB to support the Website/App.
 * Create a simple DB initially stored in SQLLite to keep the inventory of the data assets, providing the expect functionality in the app.
 * Have web-based functionality + Android App, basic authentication.